Agent00Matisse7/NEON-NIGHTLIFE-CSS-THEME/README.md

 ## Code Snippets + customization

 **The Pulsing H1 Glow:**
-**Custumize colors to your desire as well!
+Customize colors to your desire as well!
 Experiment!
 ```css
 h1 {
     color: #00ffff;